makaherpasswordlostmedia/PocketHLE/README.md

 2_000_000`; pass a smaller value for fast smoke tests, or `0` for no upper bound.

-The first time you run an unfamiliar binary, expect to see lines
+The first time you run an unfamiliar binary, expect to see lines hui
 like:

 ```